-Verso Androscoggin Power LLC (the Company) is owner and operator of a hydroelectric Facility located along the Androscoggin River in the town of Jay, Maine.
-The Facility is composed of four separate developments which are each described more fully below.
+Andro Power LLC is the owner and operator of the Androscoggin Hydroelectric Project located along the Androscoggin River in the town of Jay, Maine.
+The Project is composed of four separate developments which are each described more fully below.
 All developments are operated in run-of-river mode.
-All upstream impoundments are also operated in run-of-river mode.

 |LIHI Certificate Number||48|

 |Owner||Andro Hydro LLC, a subsidiary of Eagle Creek Renewable Energy, LLC|

 |Location||Located between river miles 53.25 and 63.5 on the Androscoggin River in Maine.|